AnnLe4869/juniorgocode-blog/content/what-is-state-batching/index.md

 };
 ```

 Try to run the code above and click on the button.
-Can you guess how many time you will see the log message `State change`?
+Can you guess how many time you will see the message `State change` in the console?

 The answer is **1 log message per button click**.
-When I first learn React I did the wrong guess, which is 2 log messages per button click.
-Our guess of 2 logs is wrong as we can easily test with the code above.
+When I first learned React I did the wrong guess, which is 2 log messages per button click.
+Our guess of 2 logs is wrong.
 But why is it?
-Let analyze why we came up with such and what actually happened.
+Let analyze why we came up with such guess and what actually happened.

 ---